There’s a certain intrigue about “secret societies”.

 The Bilderberg Group & Conference

-Each year, around 150 people participate in their annual conferences which include Heads of States, Presidents, Prime Ministers, CEOs, Central Bank Governors, Academicians, And Military Leaders from all Western Countries.
+Each year, around 150 people participate in their annual conferences, including Heads of States, Presidents, Prime Ministers, CEOs, Central Bank Governors, Academicians, And Military Leaders from all Western Countries.

 You can read more about their latest meeting on the Bilderberg official website.